 Go back in time at the Round House

-In 1900 a dropping ball and sound signal was built on the southern side of the Round House which was fired each day 1pm.
+In 1900 a dropping ball and sound signal were built on the southern side of the Round House which was fired each day 1 pm.
 This daily ritual allowed mariners to adjust their chronometers to give accurate time.
 Visitors to the Round House can still witness this ritual and volunteer to be the Honorary Gunner to fire the sound signal.

 For a gold coin donation, let one of the wonderful tour guides give you an insight into the history of this fascinating building and go on a journey back to the days of the first settlers.

 The idea of an army museum may not appeal to everyone’s taste but this museum offers a lot more than what the name suggests.
 In Australia’s relatively short history, ordinary West Australia’s were forced to endure a range of international conflicts and the museum does a great job of recounting what life was like for these men and women.
 On display is an engrossing collection of war memorabilia, including uniforms, medals, photos, vehicles, weapons and scene exhibits.

 Much of the Army Museum is dedicated to relics of World War I which had a particularly profound impact on the formation of Australia’s national character.
 There’s also a great display dedicated to the frequently forgotten role of the Women’s Service played during many of the world’s major conflicts.